12 trips to take in Sweden

 November - wonderful food in Skåne

 For you foodies out there – a visit to the Skåne region is a visit to the pantry of Sweden thanks to its many small-scale producers.
 Start off in Malmö where the new indoor food market is the perfect spot to get your hands on local produce.
-There are plenty of restaurants in town that makes the best out of the fresh ingredients.
-In total the region has four Michelin stars, one of them being Daniel Berlin Krog in Tranås, which has been acclaimed one of Sweden’s top restaurants.
+There are plenty of restaurants in Malmö that makes the best out of the fresh ingredients and restaurant Vollmers even has one Michelin star.
 November 10 is also when the local tradition Mårten Gås takes place, now it’s time to indulge in goose!

 December - Gothenburg the Christmas city